ministryofjustice/cloud-platform-cli/README.md

 There are two types of tests in this repository:

+#### Integration

-- integration: tests the output of a command.
+These tests build the root binary and test the output of a command.
 For example, `cloud-platform version` will output `testBuild` using a package called [go-testcmd](https://github.com/google/go-cmdtest).
 Integration tests are tagged with `integration` so won't run using the normal `go test -v ./...` command.
 You'll have to pass the `integration` keyword as a build tag, i.e. `go test -v ./... --tags integration`

 If you'd like to create a new integration test, add the following to the top of your test file: `//go:build integration`.

+If the output of a command changes and the tests start failing, simply add the `-update` flag to your test command and they'll automatically update on your behalf.
+For example: `go test . --tags integration -update`

+#### Unit

-- unit: These tests live next to the code, they have no build tag and will run regardless of the flag you on build.
+These tests live next to the code, they have no build tag and will run regardless of the flag you on build.

 Run `make test` to run the unit tests.

 ### Release